mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 TREATING MENTAL INSTABILITY
 Mental instability typically requires long-term treatment, convalescence and drugs.
-Many sufferers go through life without requiring treatment, depending on the condition’s intensity but those who struggle to control the condition require detailed care.
+Many sufferers go through life without requiring treatment, depending on the condition's intensity but those who struggle to control the condition require detailed care.

 Where a condition has been assigned an intensity, it takes a number